 “The key to a company’s success begins and ends with retention of key employees,” Anonymous

-There is a lot to lose when a business experiences high turnover rate.
-It will have to recruit new people and take them through training – and if it happens on a regular basis, then the process becomes costly.
+There is a lot to lose when a business experiences a high turnover rate.
+It will have to recruit new people and take them through training – and if it happens regularly, then the process becomes costly.
 The business also tends to fall behind on its targets because of the constant disruption.

 Employee replacement costs a company about one-fifth of what the employee earns, this is according to a recent CAP study.
 If the research is anything to go by, then it will cost a company much more to replace people in high positions.
 It is, therefore, in the company’s best interest to retain the key employees.

 That leads us to the question, who are the key employees?